Illegal immigration: Australia

-Official government sources put the number of visa overstayers in Australia at approximately 50,000.
-This has been the official number of illegal immigrants for about 25 years and is considered to be low.
-Other sources have placed it at up to 100,000, but no detailed study has been completed to quantify this number, which could be significantly higher.

 On 1 June 2013, the Migration Amendment (Reform of Employer Sanctions) Act 2013 commenced.
 This new law puts the onus on businesses to ensure that their employees maintain the necessary work entitlements in Australia.
-The new legislation also enables the Australian Department of Immigration and Citizenship to levy infringement notices against business (AUD $15,300) and individual (AUD $3,060) employers on a strict liability basis – meaning that there is no requirement to prove fault, negligence or intention.
+The new legislation also enables the Australian Department of Immigration and Citizenship to levy infringement notices against the business (AUD $15,300) and individual (AUD $3,060) employers on a strict liability basis—meaning that there is no requirement to prove fault, negligence or intention.

 Russia

 Russia experiences a constant flow of immigration.
 On average, 200,000 legal immigrants enter the country every year; about half are ethnic Russians from other republics of the former Soviet Union.
 There are an estimated 10–12 million foreigners working in the country without legal permission to be there.
 There has been a significant influx of ethnic Georgians, Armenians, Azerbaijanis, Tajiks, and Uzbeks into large Russian cities in recent years, which has been viewed very unfavorably by many citizens and contributed to nationalist sentiments.

 Many immigrant ethnic groups have much higher birth rates than native Russians, further shifting the balance.
-Some Chinese flee the overpopulation and birth control regulations of their home country and settle in the Far East and in southern Siberia.
+Some Chinese flee the overpopulation and birth control regulations of their home country and settle in the Far East and southern Siberia.
 Russia's main Pacific port and naval base of Vladivostok, once closed to foreigners, today is bristling with Chinese markets, restaurants and trade houses.
-This has been occurring a lot since the Soviet collapse.

 Illegal border crossing is considered a crime, and captured illegal border crossers have been sentenced to prison terms.
 For example, Rossiyskaya Gazeta reported in October 2008 the case of a North Korean who was detained after illegally crossing the Amur River from China.
-Considered by Russian authorities an "economic migrant", he was sentenced to 6 months in prison and was to be deported to the country of his nationality after serving his sentence, even though he may now risk an even heavier penalty there.
+Considered by Russian authorities an "economic migrant", he was sentenced to 6 months in prison and was to be deported to the country of his nationality after serving his sentence, although he may now risk an even heavier penalty there.
 That was just one of the 26 cases year-to-date of illegal entrants, of various nationalities, receiving criminal punishment in Amur Oblast.

 Turkey

 Turkey receives many economic migrants from nearby countries such as Azerbaijan, Georgia, Armenia, but also from North Caucasus, Central Asia, West Asia, Afghanistan and Pakistan.
-The Iraq War is thought to have increased the flow of illegal immigration into Turkey, and the global parties directly involved in the conflict have been accused of extending a less-helping hand than Turkey itself to resolve the precarious situation of immigrants stranded in passage.
+The Iraq War is thought to have increased the flow of illegal immigration into Turkey, and the global parties directly involved in the conflict have been accused of extending a less-helping hand than Turkey itself to resolve the precarious situation of immigrants stranded in the passage.